-Cooperative transmissions can improve the quality or range of a link by creating virtual antenna arrays comprised of a source and some of its neighbors.
-In a vMISO system, a cluster of cooperating nodes emulate the antenna array of a real multiple-input single-output (MISO) system [1].
-There is a single head node or source in this cluster that is the originator or source of data, and there are multiple cooperating nodes each of which act as a transmitter antenna in an antenna array.
-Unlike real MISO systems, the antennas are not co-located in vMISO systems.
-Consequently, the source first broadcasts or multicasts its packet to the neighboring nodes that make up the eventual relays.
-After the relays receive the data, the source and the cooperating relays all then simultaneously transmit the packet to the receiver(s).
-In the approach we consider here, once all nodes in the cluster have the original data, they will encode data using an appropriate space-time block code (STBC) [5], and simultaneously transmit the coded block to a receiver.

-Figure 1 shows examples of SISO and vMISO routes between a source S and a destination D to illustrate the potential benefits (this is for illustration and does not use actual parameters).
-The SISO route is 4 hops long and goes through intermediate nodes f_1 , f_2 , f_3 .
-The vMISO route is two hops long, but each hop has three transmitters (S, R_1 , R_2 for the first hop and f_2 , R_3 , R_4 along the second hop).
-The assumptions underlying the benefits from vMISO are that each individual link (e.g., S to f_2 or R_2 to f_2) in Fig. 1 is independently fading.
+Fig. 1.
+Example of a SISO route and a vMISO route between a source and destination node cooperating nodes each of which act as a transmitter antenna in an antenna array.
+Unlike real MISO systems, antennas are not co-located in vMISO systems.
+The source first broadcasts or multicasts its packet to its neighboring relays and they all then simultaneously transmit the packet to the receiver(s).
+Once all nodes in the cluster have the original data, they can encode data using an appropriate space-time block code (STBC) [5], and simultaneously transmit the coded block to a receiver.
+Figure 1 shows examples of SISO and vMISO routes between a source S and a destination D. The SISO route is 4 hops long and goes through intermediate nodes f_1, f_2, f_3 .
+The vMISO route is two hops long, but each hop has three transmitters (S, R_1, R_2) for the first hop and f_1, R_3, R_4 along the second hop).
+The assumptions underlying the benefits from vMISO are that each individual link (e.g., S to f_1 or R_2 to f_1) in Figure 1 is independently fading.
 Thus, the vMISO link is more reliable because of the inherent diversity.